Koreans in the New York metropolitan area

 As of the 2011 American Community Survey, New York City is home to 100,000 ethnic Koreans, with two-thirds living in the borough of Queens.
-On the other hand, the overall Greater New York Combined Statistical Area enumerated 218,764 Korean American residents as of the 2010 United States Census, the second-largest population of Koreans outside of Korea and the most prominent.
+The overall Greater New York combined statistical area numbered 218,764 Korean American residents as of the 2010 United States census, the second-largest population of Koreans outside of Korea and the most prominent.

 History

 Mass Korean immigration to the United States began in the 1950s, with a large wave occurring over the 1960s and 1970s.
 Koreans historically came to the New York metropolitan area with the intention of permanently settling in the city and establishing businesses.
 Originally, ethnic Koreans settled in highly urbanized neighborhoods in Manhattan and Queens, but beginning in the 1980s, wealthier Koreans began moving to suburban communities in nearby Bergen County, New Jersey across the George Washington Bridge, alongside the Hudson River—as well as to adjacent Nassau County (on Long Island) and Westchester County, both locally within New York State itself.
 Many ethnic Koreans moved into areas already settled by the metropolitan Japanese community.
 By 1988, there were about 150,000 ethnic Koreans living in the New York City area.
+In the 1980s, a continuous stream of Korean immigrants also emerged into the Long Island Koreatown, many of whom began as employees in the medical field or as Korean international students who had moved to New York City to find or initiate professional or entrepreneurial positions.
+They established a foothold on Union Street in the Flushing neighborhood of Queens, between 35th and 41st Avenues, featuring restaurants and karaoke (noraebang) bars, grocery markets, education centers and bookstores, banking institutions, offices, consumer electronics vendors, apparel boutiques, and other commercial enterprises.
+In 1990, Korean-American owned shops were boycotted in the Flatbush section of Brooklyn; the boycott started by Black Nationalist, Sonny Carson, lasted for six months and became known as the Flatbush boycott.
+In September 2023, Oh Se-hoon, the mayor of Seoul, met with New York City mayor Eric Adams in Manhattan to deepen the cultural and economic ties between Seoul and New York City.